E2OG logo

 An annual gathering to reconnect, remember, and rise together through Indigenous-led conservation and cultural revitalization.

-The Estuary to Old Growth (E2OG) Gathering is an annual event that brings together Indigenous Nations, governments, and communities along the Pacific West Coast to strengthen relationships and honour our shared responsibilities to the lands and waters that connect us—from estuaries to old growth forests.
+The Estuary to Old Growth (E2OG) Gathering is an event that brings together Indigenous Nations, governments, and communities along the Pacific West Coast to strengthen relationships and honour our shared responsibilities to the lands and waters that connect us—from estuaries to old growth forests.

 Guided by the principles: